Using the Datamatrix and Barcode Detectors

 All Camera Configurations will appear under the sub-list of Specific device.
-Please select your Camera Configuration from the dropdown.
+Select your Camera Configuration from the dropdown.

-Note, that the Specific device section allows you to use multiple cameras in the same app.
+Note that the Specific device section allows you to use multiple cameras in the same app.
 Any station that runs this app must have the specific Camera Configuration that you selected for the camera.
-Otherwise, a warning will be shown when the app runs.
+Otherwise, a warning shows when the app runs.

 Now you will see a dropdown of various events to run the trigger off of: